easypanel-io/website/docs/05-templates/corteza/index.md

 ## Description

-Corteza is a 100% open-source, fully standardized low-code app development, business process, integration and data harmonization platform.
-It is built in Golang and Vue.js, and uses W3C standards and formats.
-Corteza is cloud-native and deploys via Docker containers.
-It is licensed under an Apache 2.0 license and is freely available to all.
+Corteza is a powerful, open-source low-code platform designed to streamline the process of app development, business process integration, and data harmonization.
+Built with a backend in Golang and a front end in Vue.js, Corteza allows you to easily build native web apps and expand your software ecosystem with complete control and flexibility.
+You can connect with any record data source, control everything you build, transform your data into a standardized JSON format, and build unlimited web applications and process workflows using block-based tools and Javascript automations.
+Corteza is cloud-native and deploys via Docker containers, providing a seamless and efficient app development experience.
+It is 100% free and open-source, ensuring that it will always be accessible to all.

 ## Instructions